your5e/5e-srd-markdown/dnd/51/markdown/magic_items/uncommon/ring_of_jumping.md

-# **Ring of Jumping**
+# Ring of Jumping

-*Ring, uncommon (requires attunement)*
+_Ring, uncommon (requires attunement)_

-While wearing this ring, you can cast the *jump* spell from it as a bonus action at will, but can target only yourself when you do so.
+While wearing this ring, you can cast the _Jump_ spell from it as a bonus action at will, but can target only yourself when you do so.